Phase-shifted remote photoplethysmography for estimating heart rate and blood pressure from facial video: Experimental results

 \subsection{Experimental results on V4V database}

 This section presents experimental results for estimating heart rate on the V4V database.
 In Table~\ref{tab:V4V hr}, the performance of our proposed model is compared with previous methods.
 Facial rPPG signals estimated from the DRP-Net outperformed others in terms of MAE and \textit{r}, with the values of 3.83 and 0.75, respectively.
-Similar to the results on the MMSE-HR dataset, our acral rPPG signals show slightly higher error rates compared to the results of the facial rPPG signals.
-The performance comparison between PhysNet~\citep{yu2019remote} and our DRP-Net indicates that utilizing wider receptive fields through atrous convolution is more advantageous for learning spatiotemporal features than the encoder-decoder structure based on three dimensional CNN.
-Moreover, compared to APNET~\citep{kim2022study}, our facial rPPG signals showed lower error rates in terms of MAE and \textit{r}.
+The performance comparison between PhysNet~\cite{yu2019remote} and our DRP-Net indicates that utilizing wider receptive fields through atrous convolution is more advantageous for learning spatiotemporal features than the encoder-decoder structure based on three dimensional CNN.
+Moreover, compared to APNET~\cite{kim2022study}, our facial rPPG signals showed lower error rates in terms of MAE and \textit{r}.
+For the heart rate estimation results derived from acral rPPG signals, we achieved errors of 4.13, 10.14, and 0.73, respectively.

 Table~\ref{tab:V4V bp} presents the results of estimating blood pressure on the V4V database.
 Our proposed algorithm achieved MAE and RMSE of 13.64 and 16.78 for estimating SBP and of 9.40 and 11.90 for estimating DBP, respectively.
-There are very few literatures which reported the performance for estimating blood pressure on the V4V database.
-We compared the performance of the proposed method to previous algorithms proposed by \cite{schrumpf2021assessment} and \cite{hamoud2023neural}.
+There is a scarcity of literature reporting on the performance of blood pressure estimation using the V4V database.
+We compared the performance of the proposed method to previous algorithms proposed by Schrumpf et al.~\cite{schrumpf2021assessment} and Hamoud et al.~\cite{hamoud2023neural}.
 As shown in Table~\ref{tab:V4V bp}, our BBP-Net achieved lower MAE and RMSE in estimating both SBP and DBP, with significant margins.